 - i.
-By the directives from Accountable Manager or Turkish DGCA and as a result of regulatory changes or, - ii.
-By request/need of concerned parties, following the steps below: - Any manual user may propose an amendment to Quality Department by any means. - Ground Operation Department prepares amendment draft. - Quality Department reviews the amendment draft and ensures that it is coordinated with all the departments to be affected due to the revision. - Amendment draft is presented to the Accountable Manager for approval.
+By the directives from Accountable Manager or TM-CAD and as a result of regulatory changes or, - ii.
+By request/need of concerned parties, following the steps below: - Any manual user may propose an amendment to the Safety and Compliance Department by any means. - Ground Operation Department prepares amendment draft. - Safety and Compliance Department reviews the amendment draft and ensures that it is coordinated with all the departments to be affected due to the revision. - Amendment draft is presented to the Accountable Manager for approval.

-This document becomes effective after Accountable Manager approval.
+This document becomes effective after the signed approval of the Accountable Manager.

-When an amendment is approved by Accountable Manager, Documentation Department;
+When an amendment is approved by Accountable Manager, the Documentation Department;